-As mandated by federal regulations, Lakeland College has established a procedure and committee to review in advance proposals for research that will involve human subjects.
+As mandated by federal regulations, Lakeland University has established a procedure and committee to review in advance proposals for research that will involve human subjects.
 The purpose of the review is to assure that the rights of human participants will be protected.

-The Institutional Review Board at Lakeland College consists of seven members: A social science faculty representative; natural science faculty representative; non-science discipline representative; non-Lakeland representative; two faculty-at-large representatives; and a Lakeland institutional representative appointed by the President.
+The Institutional Review Board at Lakeland University consists of seven members: A social science faculty representative; natural science faculty representative; non-science discipline representative; non-Lakeland representative; two faculty-at-large representatives; and a Lakeland institutional representative appointed by the President.

 Institutional Review Board FAQ

 Why is an IRB necessary?

 More info about Why an IRB is necessary

 Purpose: After the atrocities of the Nazi experiments of the 1930s and 40s, many nations began to develop legislation to establish the rights of human subjects involved in research.
 In 1974, the U.S. Department of Health Education and Welfare established the Institutional Review Board (IRB) as one mechanism whereby human subjects would be protected from potential physical or psychological harm.
 Federal policy now requires review and approval by an IRB of ALL research activities involving living subjects (human and animal).
 The IRB has the authority to approve, require modifications for, or disapprove all research activities that fall within its jurisdiction.
 This mandate applies to all faculty, staff and student research, including that to satisfy baccalaureate and master's degrees.